FezezenSweetheart/FezezenSweetheart/README.md

 ꒰ Arthur self insert btw because he's my favorite historical figure !! + Barry William's HEAVY KIN ! ꒱

-꒰ arnaud x Alois..? no..? ok.. everyone interact now ,,,, !! i need friends with the same interest,, ꒱
+꒰ arnaud x Alois..? no..? ok.. everyone interact now ,,,, !! i need friends with the same interest,, ꒱ (PLEASE DO NOT BE AFRAID, it sound SUPER cold in my main github but im NOT at ALL !!
+IDK WHY IT SOUNDED RUDE..)

 ![](https://64.media.tumblr.com/f7ff25498a14f2a6149887509fb2b04a/537984004494c84c-91/s400x600/2079146e18aa0b0d2f6f241a2ace93709da864bf.jpg)